Enabling Energy-Efficient Simultaneous Multi-Task Reinforcement Learning through Spiking Neural Networks with Active Dendrites for Bio-inspired Generalist Agents: Introduction

 \subsection{Associated Research Challenges}

-Existing SNN architectures are not suitable for multi-task learning, as they are typically designed to only learn a single task.
-However, developing an RL-based SNN architecture that supports multi-task learning is non-trivial, as it poses the following \textbf{research challenges}. \begin{itemize} \item The network model should employ a representative yet simple function to quantify the reward and punishment values for the training process, thereby enabling an efficient RL mechanism. \item The network model should leverage context information (i.e., task identity) to enhance the learning quality, as task identity effectively guides the learning process. \item The network model should understand the importance of possible actions to take after a given state, to decide the best next action for improving the performance. \end{itemize}
+Developing an RL-based SNN architecture that can support multi-task learning is non-trivial.
+The associated \textbf{key research challenges} include the following. \begin{itemize}[leftmargin=*] \item The network should employ an effective yet simple function to quantify the reward and punishment values for training process, enabling an efficient RL mechanism. \item The network should leverage task-specific context information (e.g., task identity) to effectively guide the learning process. \item The network needs to understand the importance of different actions and their consequences after each state transition, since the agent should identify the most appropriate action to take based on the state and the task context, optimizing performance for each individual task while maintaining efficiency across different task \end{itemize}